 Major remodels can be prohibitively expensive no matter what room you’re doing them in.
 When you’re looking to update a whole area, the price and scope of a project can get out of hand pretty quickly.
 But sometimes you’ve gotta do something to keep your home looking fresh – and little details really can go a long way towards transforming the look and feel of a room.
 In a bathroom, for example changing out your tub faucet is a seemingly small renovation that can end up making a big difference.

 Most tub faucets are, well, standard looking.
-You know the ones I mean, because unless you’ve already remodeled your tub area, you probably have one there now – one of those vaguely rectangular, utterly plain metal spigots like this Wall Mount Faucet (though this one has pretty nice handles!).
+You know the ones I mean, because unless you’ve already remodeled your tub area, you probably have one there now – one of those vaguely rectangular, utterly plain metal spigots like this Belanger Faucet, paired with simple metal or clear plastic handles.
 But because they are so average looking, swapping one out for another more interesting one will instantly make it a visual focal point of the room.

 It’s actually a relatively simple change to make, too – one you could do on your own if you’re feeling bold (and have some tools and plumbing know-how) or at least a project that a plumber or contractor can pull off in an hour or so.
-Especially if the one you have is old, water stained, or corroded, even just putting on a new standard spigot can really revitalize your tub – but installing something even slightly fancier, like this old fashioned cross handled Newport model is a quick way to really jazz up your bathroom and quickly implement a new style.
+Especially if the one you have is old, water stained, or corroded, even just putting on a new standard spigot can really revitalize your tub, but installing something even slightly fancier, like this streamlined modern Axor Bouroullec Spout, is a quick way to really jazz up your bathroom and implement a new style.

 Then again, if you already have a pretty nice tub, don’t be afraid to go bold – this Golden Gargoyle styled one immediately transforms your tub from ordinary to extraordinary.
 The best part?
 They don’t even need any special hardware, and install just the same as any other faucet.

 That said, a tub filler doesn’t have to be ridiculously ornate to change the vibe of your bathroom.
-Something sleek and modern like this Kohler Stance faucet is just enough outside the norm to refresh and revitalize your space.
+The subtle touch of traditional detailing on this Perrin and Rowe faucet is all you really need to refresh and revitalize your space.
 It’s important to remember that unless you have a really fancy bathtub, like a roman tub, or an elegant freestanding one that requires special deck mount or clawfoot tub fillers, most bathtubs look, well, more or less the same… which means it’s the hardware that makes the difference.

 Of course, the change doesn’t have to be merely aesthetic.
 Similar to replacing a shower head, installing a new tub filler is a great opportunity not only to improve the functionality and appearance of your bathtub, but is also a good time to add the additional safety feature of an anti scald valve as well.
 Because they tend to be located directly behind the spigot, when you’re installing your new Tub Filler, have your plumber take a little extra time to install a thermostatic valve, which will ensure that your water stays at a safe temperature.